sonniebailey/sonniebailey.github.io/about-content.md

 I can, and am prepared to, discuss a number of financial topics at a granular level.
 However, I am reluctant to do that without a solid grounding of how that topic fits within your broader situation.

+## Important considerations

-#### Will I receive a comprehensive, documented financial plan?
+### Will I receive a comprehensive, documented financial plan?

 No. At the end of our engagement, you'll receive one or more emails that will summarise the key things we discussed.
 This will include any advice that we provide, including reasons and risks associated with that advice.
 However, this service is not about providing a comprehensive, written financial plan.

-### Is this an ongoing service?
+### Do you provide an ongoing service?

-No. This is a one-off service.
-Fairhaven Wealth provides one-off services, not ongoing engagements.
+No. I only provide one-off services, not ongoing engagements.

-Of course, we can have an ongoing *relationship*.
-I love staying in touch with past clients!
-It is one of the most rewarding parts of my job.
-But that doesn't translate to an ongoing *professional* engagement, which results in you committing to pay Fairhaven Wealth on an ongoing basis.

 This is fundamentally different from a lot of providers of financial services.
 Most engagements, particularly those provided by financial planners and investment advisers, are ongoing arrangements, which involve a commitment to provide ongoing services – not to mention, a commitment to pay ongoing fees.